Adversarial Reinforcement Learning for Procedural Content Generation: Training

 In our Platform Game experiments the Generator receives a reward of $\lambda_{A_i} \times 10$ whenever the Solver fails.
 This way we can encourage different behaviour of the trained Generator depending on the auxiliary input ($[-1, 1]$).
 See Figures \ref{fig:PlatformTrackHighAux} and \ref{fig:PlatformTrackLowAux} for examples of the difference these auxiliary input can generate in behaviour.

 In the Racing Game, the auxiliary reward $r_A$ is connected to failure in the same way.
 As an additional experiment, when $\lambda_{A_i} < 0$ a positive reward is added for each time step the vehicle is above a certain threshold above ground.
 As a consequence, $\lambda_{A_i} = -1$ will maximize the air-time of the vehicle by heavily undulating the track, while $\lambda_{A_i} = 1$ will reward the Generator when the Solver moves towards the goal.
 See Figures \ref{fig:DriverTrackHighAux} and \ref{fig:DriverTrackLowAux} for examples of the difference these auxiliary inputs can generate in behaviour.
 This shows that we can control other features that are not connected to failure/success.
 When training in both environments, we found that randomly selecting auxiliary input values from ${-1, -1, -0.5, 0.5, 1, 1}$ gave a distribution that led to stable results compared to using random sampled values in the range $[-1, 1]$.
-We believe it is more difficult for the trainer to map continuous values to a reward in a meaningful way.
-However, we found that a fully trained model could extrapolate between these values reasonable well, see section \ref{sec:results_generator} for more details.
+The latter approach still lead to convergence and good results but it took longer to train generally.
+We believe it helps to expose the agents to edge values (i.e. -1 and 1) thus increasing exposure to auxiliary values that are far from each other that is beneficially for the mapping of auxiliary input to reward.
+Interestingly, we found that a fully trained model could extrapolate between these values reasonable well, see section \ref{sec:results_generator} for more details.

 In both environments when the auxiliary input is negative, the Generator receives a small negative reward per step.
 The idea behind this setup is that this forces the Generator to create an environment that the Solver either (depending on the auxiliary task) finishes, or fails, fast.
 Thus, if the auxiliary value is low, the Generator will design a difficult environment while if the auxiliary value is high it should make it easy to traverse.
 Independent of the auxiliary input, the Generator receives an incremental reward for the Solvers progress, i.e. when the Solver gets closer to the predefined goal.
 In the training, the goal positions are randomized to further promote diversity, but also to train the Generator to create a path to a predefined position set by a game designer.
 The training hyper-parameters can be found it Table \ref{tab:GeneratorSetup}.